 – set the Association’s membership fees;

-– arrange the programme of activities;
+– arrange the program of activities;

-– engage staff and set their remuneration, or else contract out, to specialist individuals or providers, those services necessary to the activities undertaken by the Association;
+– engage staff and set their remuneration, or else contract out to specialist individuals or providers, those services necessary to the activities undertaken by the Association;

-– assign specific duties and powers to the President, to the Vice President and, where necessary, to other members of the Board, setting their limits.
+– assign specific duties and powers to the President, to the Vice President, and, where necessary, to other members of the Board, setting their limits.
 It may confer special powers to third parties for specific duties.

 The Board of Directors shall meet on being convened by the President, and also on any occasion when a Board meeting is requested by at least two Board Members.

-If in the course of the Board’s mandate one or more Members are unable to continue in the performance of their duties, the other Members shall make provision to replace them by cooption; replacement Board Members thus appointed shall remain in office until the following Assembly.
+If in the course of the Board’s mandate one or more Members are unable to continue in the performance of their duties, the other Members shall make provision to replace them by cooption; the replacement Members thus appointed shall remain in office until the following Assembly.

-Should a majority of the board members, for whatever reason, be unable to continue in the performance of their duties, the board in its entirety shall be considered lapsed.
+Should a majority of the Board Members, for whatever reason, be unable to continue in the performance of their duties, the Board in its entirety shall be considered lapsed.

 Art.
-11 President and Vice President of the Association
+11 President and Vice President of the Association.

 The President of the Board of Directors is also the President of the Association.